search

 - home | tgo consulting

-what we do TGO Consulting are award winning business consultants focusing on the legal sector.
+TGO Consulting - Award winning strategy consultants for the legal sector.
+Serving a global clientbase.
+Enhancing law firm profitability. what we do TGO Consulting are award winning business consultants focusing on the legal sector.
 We have a strong client base spanning most of Asia, Europe and the Americas.
 Our approach is fact based and result driven.
 We help our clients to maintain or improve their profitability.
 We work on the basis of a Financial Business Analysis© for which we have developed our own unique standardized model.
 This FBA© will highlight low hanging fruit and provide a benchmark against the market.
 Having decades of experience in the legal industry, we know the dynamics of partner groups inside out.
-During the process this will help overcome resistance and create buy-in. "everything must change for things to remain the same" - Guiseppe Tomasi di Lampedusa - Preferring Profits over People ChatGPT in the legal industry Are You Listening? articles of interest about us If it comes to serving a global client base and experience in working in different jurisdictions across the world, TGO Consulting is second to none.
+During the process this will help overcome resistance and create buy-in. "everything must change for things to remain the same" - Guiseppe Tomasi di Lampedusa - Private Equity investment, the new normal for law firms?
+Partner Compensation reality Preferring Profits over People articles of interest about us If it comes to serving a global client base and experience in working in different jurisdictions across the world, TGO Consulting is second to none.
 While understanding your home market and culture, we bring a wealth of experience in best market practice around the world.
 We know the legal industry inside out, past, present and future.
 We know your competitors and we know your clients. we strongly focus on enhancing our clients’ profitability the power of truly offering global best practice our new book Right now the world is facing unprecedented challenges.
 The business of law no exception.
 A New Dawn helps lawyers navigate the crisis.
 Practical and easy to read, just what you need today. a new concept There is no linear relation between time and value.
 We created the Creation-Production-Divide Concept©, a revolutionary new way to explain where the value is.
 This concept will fundamentally change the business of law. we strongly believe being a lawyer is about human skills a human-centric approach Being lawyers ourselves and having gained almost two decades of experience in private practice and in-house, we understand the dynamics of the partner group like few others.
 Although we always focus on our clients’ financial performance, we are strongly aware that the business of law is a human business before anything else.
 Understanding peoples’ drivers and behaviours is key to achieving lasting results. power curve Succession remains a sensitive and complex topic.
 The TGO power curve© analysis immediately shows succession and leadership vulnerabilities in the firm.
 This is just one of our data-based models in use. in the press 1/1 Interview on legal technology in La Gazette du Palais 未来十年,律师事务所的五大趋势 Article on the future of the legal profession Feature article in ACC Docket on how to prioritize for inhouse lawyers